 You can involve them in a variety of ways: get them to give a show of hands, or show their tweets on a big screen.
 You can get them moving around and enacting the Chemistry experiment you just researched, or even mimic the political system which is the subject of your dissertation.

 Eager to learn more about effective public speaking?
-Take your knowledge to the next level with the Bright Network Academy developing effective presentation skills module.
-Learn from communication expert Peggy Forell on how to impress and engage your audience with your presentation.
+Take your knowledge to the next level with Bright Network Academy's developing effective presentation skills module where you'll learn how to engage your audience with your presentation.